Tyonnchie-Berry-1996/Public-Test/README.md

   - Used heavily for:
     - Live TV streaming
     - MetaTrader 4 (MT4) / trading workloads
+    - MetaTrader 5 (MT5) / trading workloads
+    - Oanda trading platform
+    - IPTV
     - Other high-bandwidth VM use cases
   - The higher throughput made it easier to comfortably assign **~5 vCPUs per VM** without the system feeling sluggish

 - **VPN Router + Linux Bridge**
   - The Proxmox **Linux bridge** is wired into a **VPN router**
   - **MAC filtering** is enabled so:
-    - Only devices I approve can reach the VMs and services
+    - Only devices I approve can reach the VMs and servers
     - This includes media devices (e.g., a Firestick) and personal machines

 - **DDNS + (future) port forwarding**